We're making changes for people on foot and on bikes

 The paths, seawalls and landscaping between Oriental Bay and Little Karaka Bay are now complete so construction has moved to the section between Weka Bay and NIWA.

-The detailed design and consenting for the area between Little Karaka Bay and Weka Bay will take longer so we are getting on with the more straight-forward section near NIWA.
+The detailed design and consenting for the area between Little Karaka Bay and Weka Bay will take longer as it will include options for building seawalls.
+Construction is not expected to start until 2022.

 The bike path will gradually replace the existing narrow on-road bike lanes and make this scenic route safer and more enjoyable for people walking and biking.